Stripper: 21st century

 Dancing at the Blue Iguana (2000) is a feature film starring Sandra Oh and Daryl Hannah.
 The female cast of the film researched the film by dancing at strip clubs and created their parts and their storylines to be as realistic as possible.
 Strip Search (2001) is an Australian reality television show about the training of male strippers.
 The Hot Chick (2002) stars Rachel McAdams, in her film debut, as a high school cheerleader who, after switching bodies with a small time criminal (Rob Schneider), starts working at a strip club called Pole Cat.
 The Raymond Revuebar: The Art of Striptease (2002) is a documentary, directed by Simon Weitzman.
 Los Debutantes (2003) is a Chilean film set in a strip club in Santiago.
 In Closer (2004), Natalie Portman plays Alice Ayres aka Jane Jones, a young American stripper who arrives in London, England.
 Portman won the Golden Globe Award for Best Supporting Actress – Motion Picture for her performance.
 Rob Zombie's 2007 Halloween remake features Michael Myers' mother Deborah (played by Zombie's wife Sheri Moon Zombie), dancing to "Love Hurts" by Nazareth.

-I Know Who Killed Me (2007) stars Lindsay Lohan as Dakota Moss, an alluring stripper involved in the machinations of a serial killer, and features a long striptease sequence at a strip club.
+I Know Who Killed Me (2007) stars Lindsay Lohan as Dakota Moss, an alluring stripper involved in the actions of a serial killer, and features a long striptease sequence at a strip club.
 In Planet Terror (2007), Rose McGowan plays go-go dancer Cherry Darling who, after having her leg eaten by a zombie, uses an assault rifle as a prosthetic leg.
 In the two-part season 6 finale of Degrassi: The Next Generation, Alex Nunez resorts to stripping after she and her mother do not have enough money to pay the rent on their apartment.
 Darren Aronofsky's 2008 drama film The Wrestler features Marisa Tomei playing a stripper and single mother who is romantically pursued by professional wrestler Randy "The Ram" Robinson (Mickey Rourke).
 Tomei received a nomination for the Academy Award for Best Supporting Actress for her performance.
 Zombie Strippers (2008) chronicles a zombie virus that makes its way to a strip club.
 Barely Phyllis is a play about the 1940s British striptease artiste Phyllis Dixey which was first staged at the Pomegranate Theatre, Chesterfield in 2009.
-The Hangover (2009) features Heather Graham as a Las Vegas stripper and escort who marries Stu (Ed Helms) despite his plan to propose to his controlling girlfriend (Rachael Harris).
+The Hangover (2009) features Heather Graham as a Las Vegas stripper and escort who marries Stu (Ed Helms) despite his plan to propose to his girlfriend (Rachael Harris).
 She reprised her role in the sequel The Hangover III.